-- The role of sub-divisional level committee is always questioned as they have been the given the important right to make a decision on the needs and claims of the marginal communities on the piece of forest lands.
+- The role of the sub-divisional level committee is always questioned as they have been given the important right to make a decision on the needs and claims of the marginal communities on the piece of forest lands.

-- Issues have arose from the part of forest departments who have been seen unwilling to give their forest lands.
+- Issues have arisen from the part of forest departments who have been seen unwilling to give their forest lands.
 Role of forest department to let the forest dwellers sow in the forest the reap the benefits is criticized as tribes like Baigas have blamed the department to not support their claim over the land.

-- The tribes and communities also lack capability to prove their occupancy over the forest land and the law turns out to be weak to strengthen their claim.
+- The tribes and communities also lack the capability to prove their occupancy over the forest land and the law turns out to be weak to strengthen their claim.